-Hit-and-run driver kills motorcyclist on Lagos-Badagry expressway
+Hit-and-run driver kills motorcyclist on Lagos-Badagry Expressway

 Recommended articles

-The Commander of Federal Road Safety Corps, Badagry Unit, William Manga, told the News Agency of Nigeria (NAN) that the accident occurred at 9:23 am.
+The Commander of Federal Road Safety Corps, Badagry Unit, Mr William Manga, told the News Agency of Nigeria (NAN) that the accident occurred at 9.23.a.m.

 “The accident occurred at the Limca bus stop axis of the Badagry Expressway.
-It involved a Sino Truck and an Ajue Lady’s motorcycle.
+It involved a Sinotruk and an Ajue Lady’s motorcycle.

 “Our rescue team received a call from the Department of State Service office and left the patrol point at Mowo to the accident scene.